La Romana, Dominican Republic: Tourism

 Inaugurated with the arrival of the vessel Costa Marina in December 2002, the Central Romana Corporation invested US$12 million to extend the existing port by over 40000 m2.
 The port is a modern platform and harbor terminal, with a capacity for two large modern cruise ships.
 Today the new facilities boast two docking platforms (East Dock: 255 m in length, West Dock: 225 m in length), a 1000 m2 passenger terminal and parking facilities which accommodate 24 buses.

-La Romana International Airport (IATA: LRM, ICAO: MDLR) is a private commercial airport in the east of the Dominican Republic, serving the resort town of La Romana and the resort of Casa de Campo.
-It was built in a traditional Dominican style, with open-air terminals.
+La Romana International Airport (IATA: LRM, ICAO: MDLR) is a private commercial airport in the east of the Dominican Republic, serving the town of La Romana and the resort of Casa de Campo.
+It was built with open-air terminals.

-There is a significant number of charter lines and flights to La Romana; this airport registered a large influx of visitors in 2002, making it one of the most visited airports in the Dominican Republic.

 It currently ranks fifth in air traffic, behind Punta Cana, Las Américas, Puerto Plata and Santiago.
-The airport receives many international airlines.
 The airport has 7 positions in the international terminal and a spacious private aviation terminal where up to 12 private jets can be parked.

+Safety

+The United States State Department in 2024 issued a Level 2 Advisory as a travel advisory to visitors to the Dominican Republic, for tourists to "exercise increased caution."
+This was a renewal of the DOS statement issued in 2023, noting that DR "is generally safe to those sticking to popular resort areas like Punta Cana and La Romana but remains a risk due to instances of 'violent crime, including armed robbery, homicide and sexual assault' in the country overall."
+The biggest risk in La Romana was theft, as of 2022, through 2024, more generally of property crime.
+"Avoid visiting dark, secluded places alone, and avoid beaches at night.
+Be sure to choose taxis carefully," advised the Miami Herald in 2023 to tourists who are traveling to La Romana and other popular cruise destinations.